Updated March 2026

 Thought Leadership for Healthcare IT Executives

-The global Healthcare IT market is projected to exceed $390 billion by 2028, driven by FHIR R4 interoperability mandates now active, AI clinical decision support adoption accelerating, and cybersecurity obligations intensifying under HIPAA and HITECH.
-The Healthcare IT leaders who shape how health systems adopt, integrate, and govern these technologies — in Healthcare IT News, HIMSS Insights, and Modern Healthcare Technology — are the ones that CIOs, CMIOs, and health system boards trust when the decisions that matter are made.
+The global Healthcare IT market is growing rapidly, driven by FHIR R4 interoperability mandates now active, AI clinical decision support adoption accelerating, and cybersecurity obligations intensifying under HIPAA and HITECH.
+The Healthcare IT leaders who shape how health systems adopt, integrate, and govern these technologies — in outlets such as Healthcare IT News, HIMSS, and Modern Healthcare — are the ones that CIOs, CMIOs, and health system boards trust when the decisions that matter are made.

 Start Your Strategy CallWhy Healthcare IT Executives Need Thought Leadership Now